trxe/notes-blog/content/parallel-computing/3_Parallel_Computing_Architectures.md

 While software can run multiple threads concurrently, the processor can run multiple threads in **parallel**!
 - SMT (Simultaneous multithreading) at the hardware level
   - Hyperthreading (Proprietary to Intel)
+  - no need for context switch
+  - 2 threads ready to fire instruction at the same time
+  - interleaving instructions

 #### Implementations